CaymanFreeman/Tumult/README.md

 ### Host

 ##### Default: 127.0.0.1
-This is the IP address to listen to and is flagged with `--host`.
-For example, `--host 127.0.0.1`.
+This is the IP address to listen to and is flagged with `--host`, e.g. `--host 127.0.0.1`.

 ### Port

 ##### Default: 65535
-This is the port to listen to and is flagged with `--port`.
-For example, `--port 65535`.
+This is the port to listen to and is flagged with `--port`, e.g. `--port 65535`.

 ## Compatibility